jdthatcher/resume/README.md

   - Created social media campaigns.
 - Tool set: Shopify, XD, Photoshop, Illustrator.
 Slack, Zoom, Basecamp.
 ### Frontend Web Developer
-- Company Name: Waller Lansden Dortch and Davis (a law firm)
+- Company: Waller Lansden Dortch and Davis (a law firm)
 - Dates Employed: July 2012 - June 2020 (let go due to covid 19 cuts).
   - Provide frontend web and design services for large regional full service law firm of over 200 attorneys.
   - Designed and developed the firm’s intranet, worked alongside attorneys and staff members to determine its function and usage; Delivered a product that saved the company money and was user-friendly whilst preserving its full functionality.